-Naturally, Cornwall comes to mind as the perfect location to explore, so we’ve teamed up with Farmfoods European Legends Links sponsors, Pink Car Leasing, to give you the inside track on making the most of your great Cornish escape.
+Naturally, Cornwall comes to mind as the perfect location to explore, so we’ve put together a list of some of the best destinations, giving you an inside track on making the most of your great Cornish escape.

 Peruse through Padstow

 The setting for Trevose provides many stunning backdrops and landscapes, perfect for driving along the many coastal roads, either on your own or with family.
 If you’re looking for a sun-kissed route that consists of breathtakingly beautiful coastal roads, we recommend driving from Newquay to Padstow.

 Along your trip, as Newquay fades into the distance, you’ll see gorgeous landmarks such as the infamous Seven Bays: Porthcothan, Treyarnon, Constantine, Booby’s, Mother Ivey’s, Harlyn and Trevone.